Texas CASA Welcomes 7 New Members to Its Board of Directors

 Danny O’Connell is CEO and founder of Next Level Insurance.
 He is a graduate of the University of Oklahoma, having received his bachelor’s degree in Finance and History along with a Master of Business Administration from the Price College of Business.
 O’Connell, adopted at birth by his two loving parents, has used his financial experience to help several local and state level nonprofit organizations achieve long-term success.

 Connie Ricketts is the Executive Director at CASA of Galveston County.
 She was a foster parent for many years, later adopting three children from the foster care system.
 She has also held board positions on two foster parents associations in Texas.
 Ricketts first got involved with the CASA movement after seeing firsthand the immense impact a volunteer had on the life of a child in her care.
 She has also served as a CASA volunteer and held executive board positions at a local CASA program.
-She is a graduate of Texas A&M University.

 Steven Shaw is the executive director of Voices for Change, a group dedicated to advocacy and improving the experience of youth in the foster care system.
 Shaw was in the Texas foster care system for 15 years, and has gone on to speak in front of Congress and White House officials on numerous issues dealing with foster care.
 He played a key role in advocating for an ombudsman position in Texas, dedicated solely to children and youth in foster care.
 He has also participated in numerous panels and presentations that have increased awareness about foster care among community and state level stakeholders.